budiardjo/Weekend_Linux/README.md

 | 0xffff0000 | 0xffffffff |Reserved  |

    - memory from 0xF0000-0xFFFFF is reserved for the system BIOS.
 Also, since system BIOS has become more complex over the years, many platforms also use 0xE0000-0xEFFFF for system BIOS
+   - When an Intel architecture boot-strap processor (BSP) powers on, the first address fetched and executed is at physical address 0xFFFFFFF0, also known as the reset vector.
+This accesses the ROM or flash device at the top of the ROM: 0x10.
+The boot loader must always contain a jump to the initialization code in these top 16 bytes.
+    - FFFF0H through FFFFFH(16bytes) these areas are used for interrupt and system reset processing 8086 and 8088 application systems should not use these areas for any other system purposes
   - in modern linux it start with start_kernel() https://elixir.bootlin.com/linux/v4.14.320/source/init/main.c#L512

-#### Some useful source and book
+#### Some source and book
 - The Art of Linux Kernel
 - Computer Architecture
 - Understanding The Linux
+- Assembly Language Step by Step
+- Operating Systems Internals and Design Principles
 - MINIX3
 - uefi.org/uefi
 - BIOS Boot Specification Version 1.01